Colombia and Ecuador conduct research in nanotechnology for sustainable agricultural production.

 The project seeks to:

-1. To fractionate and evaluate nanofertilizers.
+1. Manufacture and evaluate nanofertilizer properties.

-2. Determine the potential toxicity of the nanofertilizers at laboratory scale and evaluate the effect of the addition of nanofertilizers on nutrient use efficiency and soil characteristics.
+2. Determine the potential toxicity of nanofertilizers at laboratory scale and evaluate the effect of the addition of nanofertilizers on nutrient use efficiency and soil characteristics.

 3. Determine the effect of nanofertilizers on biomass production, crop spectral response, and evaluation of nitrous oxide and carbon dioxide emissions.

-Quantify the use of nanofertilizers in fertilization efficiency.
+Quantify nanofertilizer use in fertilization efficiency.

 The technological solution